 Our manufacturing facilities produce almost no landfill because everything that can be recycled, is recycled.
 Our t-shirt provider has optimized the cutting to reduce plastic use, and excess fabric is recycled into a number of things like baby bibs or stuffing for upholstery.

 With 92 million tons of textile going to waste in the fashion industry each year, a print-on-demand business model like this is a game-changer.

-We have facilities on both US coasts - in Charlotte, North Carolina and Los Angeles, California.
+Since Optimist Collective is based in UK, our favourite printing facility is here, in Birmingham.
+We also have facilities on both US coasts - in Charlotte, North Carolina and Los Angeles, California.
 We also have fulfillment centers in Canada, Mexico, Latvia, Spain, and fulfillment partners in Australia and Japan.
 Having fulfillment centers close to our customers is good both for the business and the planet.

 Strategically located fulfillment centers allow for faster shipping times and lower shipping costs, and it also helps with reducing the CO₂ emissions produced when transporting orders.